In addition, if English is not your first language, you may feel at a disadvantage.

 Benjamin Ball Associates helps clients to communicate better.

-Over the years the BBA team has coached thousands of senior executives from Europe, Asia and the Middle East to better present themselves in English.
+Over the years the BBA team has coached thousands of senior executives globally to present themselves in English.
 We have developed a robust toolbox of techniques that we use to help our clients become clear, confident communicators.

 We’ll help you create a powerful first impression that hooks and engages your audience immediately and we’ll coach you to deliver clearly, confidently and with impact.